Renata-Romanelli/Renata-Romanelli/README.md

 <ul>
   <li><a href="https://pubmed.ncbi.nlm.nih.gov/34134102/">CAAos platform: an integrated platform for analysis of cerebral hemodynamics data</a></li>
   <li><a href="https://link.springer.com/chapter/10.1007/978-3-030-70601-2_238">Evaluation and Systematization of the Transfer Function Method for Cerebral Autoregulation Assessment</a></li>
+     <li>Prediction of stroke diagnosis through a classification model on cerebral autoregulation: a preliminary study.
+Computing in Cardiology 2023.
+April, 2023.
+Accepted paper for presentation in congress. </a></li>
+      <li>Comparison of Cerebral Autoregulation in Patients with Mild and Severe Arterial Hypertension.
+CLAIB & CBEB 2022.
+Accepted for publication paper in IFMBE Proceeding in february, 7.
+2023.   </a></li>
+      <li>K-Nearest Neighbors algorithm for Predicting Cerebral Autoregulation Impairment in Patients with Acute Ischemic Stroke.
+IX Latin American Congress of Biomedical Engineering and XXVIII Brazilian Congress of Biomedical Engineering (CLAIB & CBEB).
+October, 2022, Florianópolis, SC – Brazil.
+Accepted paper with  video-poster presentation.
+ </a></li>
+     <li>Open-Source Platform for Cerebral Autoregulation Assessment (CAAos platform): Platform Configuration and Usability.
+(CARNet 2022), 11th International Congress on Cerebral Hemodynamics Regulation - Cerebral Autoregulation Network (CARNet meeting), October, 2022.
+Leicester, UK.
+Accepted abstract for video-poster presentation.
+ </a></li>
 </ul>

 <div>